s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-magika-bypass.markdown

 To develop a software that can detect chairs in a photograph, you will need to define what a [chair](https://www.youtube.com/watch?v=fXW-QjBsruE) is first.
 Is a chair still a chair if one of its legs is removed, or does it become something else?
 Does a chair even need legs?
 At what point does a chair transition into a couch?

 Unless the scope is extremely narrow and well-defined, successfully detecting something without any failure is impossible.
-This challenge excites me when it comes to bypassing antiviruses, firewalls, and now "AI."
+This excites me when it comes to bypassing antiviruses, firewalls, and now "AI."

 > Note: AI has become an umbrella term to describe software using machine learning, neural networks etc. It is being used in the same manner throughout this blog.